Battered Penguins D keeps regenerating

 Through Game 2, the Penguins are controlling only 42 percent of the even-strength shot attempts during the playoffs, by far the worst of the four remaining teams.
 That's a direct result of losing those strong puck movers on the back end.

-On Tuesday, Sullivan stressed that the solution doesn't come from their replacement in the lineup but from a collective effort.
+On Tuesday, Sullivan stressed that the solution wouldn't come from their replacement in the lineup but from a collective effort.

 "It takes five guys out there working cooperatively to have success," Sullivan said.
-"Whether it be our play without the puck and our D-zone coverage or our neutral-zone forecheck or our play with the puck when it comes to breakouts, or our end-zone play or our power play, for that matter -- it's a collective effort that's what makes teams what they are and I think our players understand it."
+"Whether it be our play without the puck and our D-zone coverage or our neutral-zone forecheck or our play with the puck when it comes to breakouts, or our end-zone play or our power play, for that matter -- it's a collective effort that's what makes teams what they are, and I think our players understand it."

 If Schultz can't play in Game 3, the Penguins probably will turn to veteran Mark Streit, a real luxury for a team that is moving pretty swiftly down the defensive depth chart.
 GM Jim Rutherford didn't have a splashy trade deadline, but the quiet depth additions of defensemen Streit and Ron Hainsey have turned out to be critical to his team's run.